Australian Standards Explained AS 5039-2023: Security Screen Doors and Security Window Grilles

 CommandeX’s range of SecureView and Xceed security screens doors and security screens for windows passed these tests with ease.

-*It is important to note that the probe and sheer test is not required if the whole aperture of the mesh is smaller than the test requirement – SecureView and Xceed’s whole aperture is smaller than the testing requirements.
+*It is important to note that the probe and shear test is not required if the whole aperture of the mesh is smaller than the test requirement – SecureView and Xceed’s whole aperture is smaller than the testing requirements.

 What’s the difference between a security door and a safety door?